qmsk/snmpbot/README.md

 }
 ```

-### Querying objects
+### Querying multi-instance objects

-You can query an object with multiple indexes, and `snmpbot` will parse the OID indexes:
+You can query an object with multiple instances, and `snmpbot` will parse the OID indexes:

 #### `$ curl -s 'http://localhost:8286/api/hosts/public@localhost/objects/IF-MIB::ifName' | jq`
 ```